YutaroHayakawa/cilium/Documentation/helm-values.rst

      - Roll out cilium agent pods automatically when configmap is updated.
      - bool
      - ``false``
+   * - routeExporter
+     - Enable Route Exporter that simply exports Cilium related IP routes (e.g. routes to PodCIDR) to specified VRF routing table with specified protocol ID.
+This can be used for integration with external routing daemon (e.g. FRR, Bird, etc) to export the routes with routing protocols (e.g. BGP, ISIS, etc).
+     - object
+     - ``{"enabled":false,"exportLBIP":true,"exportPodCIDR":true,"lbIPProtocolID":101,"podCIDRProtocolID":100,"tableID":100,"vrfName":"cilium_export"}``
+   * - routeExporter.enabled
+     - Enables the Route Exporter
+     - bool
+     - ``false``
+   * - routeExporter.exportLBIP
+     - Export routes to the LBIP assigned to the local service
+     - bool
+     - ``true``
+   * - routeExporter.exportPodCIDR
+     - Export routes to the PodCIDRs assigned to the local node
+     - bool
+     - ``true``
+   * - routeExporter.lbIPProtocolID
+     - Specify the protocol ID to export LBIP
+     - int
+     - ``101``
+   * - routeExporter.podCIDRProtocolID
+     - Specify the protocol ID to export PodCIDR
+     - int
+     - ``100``
+   * - routeExporter.tableID
+     - Specify the ID of the VRF routing table
+     - int
+     - ``100``
+   * - routeExporter.vrfName
+     - Route Exporter creates a Linux VRF device to write route.
+External routing daemon can "redistribute" route by reading the routing table of this VRF.
+     - string
+     - ``"cilium_export"``
    * - securityContext
      - Security context to be added to agent pods
      - object